SAP/open-resource-discovery/static/spec-v1/interfaces/Document.ts.txt

  * by the system instance that defines the consumption bundle.
  *
  * Please note that some ORD consumer use cases MAY depend on consumption bundle assignments to work with the resources.
+ *
+ * To learn more about the concept, see [Consumption Bundle](../../details/articles/grouping-and-bundling#consumption-bundle).
  */
 export interface ConsumptionBundle {
   /**